owid/owid-datasets/datasets/Youth Mortality Rates - UN IGME (2021)/README.md

     - Under-5 mortality rates (the share of newborns who die before reaching the age of five)
     -  5-24 mortality rates (the share of children aged 5 who die before reaching the age of 24).

 All of these metrics are available from the UN IGME (2021).
+This dataset should be next updated by the source in December 2022.
+We will update it on Our World in Data soon after the new version is published.
+At the link above you can directly access the source page and see the latest available data.